-8. Changing the Pilot Chute Loop and Cap
+8. Changing the Pilot Chute Cap and Locking Loop

-The Para-Cushion Model 304 Seat has a pilot chute cap with a Spandura® Rim.
-This Spandura® Rim is hand-tacked to the top of the pilot chute at 90° angles to the loop openings.
+The 306 Squadron Seat Parachute Assembly has a Pilot Chute Cap with a Spandura[®] Rim.
+This Spandura[®] Rim is hand-tacked to the top of the pilot Chute at 90° angles to the loop openings.
 By snipping this hand tacking, you can easily remove the cap and lift it off.

 Once the cap is removed, remove the loop by snipping the hand tacking.
-Install a new locking loop by hand tacking the Type 4 tape to the pilot chute top, (do not hand tack the canopy of the pilot chute) followed by a good surgeon's knot.
-Position new loop so that Type 4 is between loop material and pilot chute.
+Install a new loop by hand tacking from the bottom side up, then back down, and up on the other side, then down again on the opposite edge.
+Followed by a good surgeon's knot.
+Position the new loop so that the Type 4 material is bewtween loop andpilot chute.

-Pilot chute loop must be placed as close to dead center as possible.
-Being off even a couple of degrees may cause the pilot chute to sit improperly on the packed container.
+Locking Loop must be placed as close to dead center as possible.
+Being off even a couple of degrees may cause the Pilot Chute to not sit properly on the packed container.

-If you are replacing the cap, you must make two small holes where the loops will come through the Spandura.
-Do this near the seam in the binding tape.
+If you are replacing the cap, you must make two small holes where the loops will come through the Spandura^{\mathbb{R}}.
+Do this near the seam in the binding tape, place second hole directly opposite the first hole.

-Rigger Tip: Once you have cut the first hole in the Spandura® for your loop to come through, fold the cap perfectly in half at that hole, making a crease.
-Unfold the cap, and you can see just where 180° is and where your other hole should go.
+Strong Enterprises The parachyte company with imagination" www.strongparachutes.com sales@strongparachutes.com Rigger tip: Once you have cut the first hole in the Spandura[®] for your loop to come through, fold the cap perfectly in half at that hole, making a crease.
+Unfold the cap, you can see where 180° is and where to place the opposite hole.

-Once the holes are cut, install the new cap over the loop by aligning the loop ends with the holes in the Spandura ®cap and pulling the loop through the holes with your hand tack needle.
+Once the holes are cut, install the new cap over the loop by aligning the loop ends with the holes in the Spandura^{\mathbb{R}} cap.
+Pull the loop through the holes with your hand tack needle.